onionj/pybotnet/README.md

 for run script on all client send `/screenshot`.

-bot if you need get screen shot on specific system you need send `[mac_addres] /screenshot` for our case: `228362405364 /screenshot`
+bot if you need to get screen-shot on a specific system you need to send `[mac_addres] /screenshot` for our case: `228362405364 /screenshot`

 in some case like `/shell` you need to run it just for one system.

-For see who  can `Add custom scripts`, `Run in background`, `Running pybotnet without coding`, and etc, see the below documentation.
+For see who we can `Add custom scripts`, `Run in background`, `Running the pybotnet without coding`, and etc, see the below documentation.

 ### *For more, see [Documentation](https://onionj.github.io/pybotnet/)*